Mon Repos Turtle Centre

 Sustainability

-In response to the harsh coastal climate and sensitive wildlife surrounds, the building was primarily constructed using timber for structure and linings.
-The pre-fabricated, locally sourced, Glulam timber diagrid superstructure, external copper folded cladding panels and internal plywood linings removed waste for both manufacturing and onsite assembly while having an enduring life span.
-Mixed mode, naturally ventilated and daylighting strategies were employed throughout this state-of-the-art Mon Repos Turtle Centre, reducing reliance upon energy-consuming man-made systems.
+The prefabricated, locally sourced, Glulam timber diagrid superstructure, external copper folded cladding panels, and internal plywood linings removed waste for both manufacturing and onsite assembly while having an enduring life span.
+Mixed mode, naturally ventilated, and daylighting strategies were employed throughout the state-of-the-art Centre, reducing reliance upon energy-consuming man-made systems.

-The positioning of the facility was carefully considered, and the design process analysed how air movement could be maximised by orientation using Computational Fluid Dynamics (CFD) modelling.
-This was a complex design problem and solution, as there was a, briefed required to limit all light spill at night.
 The design solution used permanent fixed and operable louvres to achieve adequate natural ventilation.
 The courtyard space is totally naturally ventilated and supplemented with a number of large overhead fans and dramatic triangular skylights.
-The floor surface is a honed mass concrete that also contributes to the thermal mass of the centre helping modulate the internal temperatures.
+The floor surface is a honed mass concrete that also contributes to the thermal mass of the Centre helping modulate the internal temperatures.

-The centre is a spectacular architectural showpiece and has succeeded in mixing a world-class visitor/education centre with offices, laboratory and research facilities while being extremely environmentally conscious.
+The Centre is a spectacular architectural showpiece and has succeeded in mixing a world-class visitor/education Centre with offices, laboratory and research facilities while being extremely environmentally conscious.

 Danny Neal